KPI: Customer satisfaction

 Forward look

-We are working to maintain numbers of drivers, conductors and other safety critical colleague so that future timetable enhancements can be delivered, and colleague training for our new trains can take place.
+We are working to maintain numbers of drivers, conductors and other safety critical colleagues so that future timetable enhancements can be delivered and colleague training for our new trains can take place.
 The risk of conductor shortages on Sundays will be reduced in 2025 when Sundays will be included in the working week.

 KPI: TrawsCymru complaints per 100k journeys